khades/khades.github.io/rawsix-redo.md

 ### Completing a task

-1. Determine Difficulty: The Game Master picks which attribute the activity falls under and its Difficulty.
+1. **Determine Difficulty**: The Game Master picks which attribute the activity falls under and its Difficulty.
 To succeed the player must roll a total equal or higher than the target number.
    - This target number can either be a set number (as noted in the Target Difficulties section) or a number noted on an opponent's character sheet (such as their defence or resistance to wounds).
-2. Build a Dice Pool.
-A dice pool is made up of a number of dice equal to the appropriate Attributes plus:
+2. **Build a Dice Pool**: A dice pool is made up of a number of dice equal to the appropriate Attributes plus:
    - An additional die for each applicable [Tag](#tags) the character has.
    - An additional for each point of [Stress](#stress-points) the play which to gain.
    - Any bonuses from [Equipment](#equipment--gear).
    - An additional die for each other character supporting the task attempt.
-3. Identify the Wild Die, one of the dice in the pool is assigned the "Wild Die" (and is usually a different colour from the rest for ease of identification).
+3. **Identify the Wild Die**: One of the dice in the pool is assigned the "Wild Die" (and is usually a different colour from the rest for ease of identification).
-4. Roll the Dice.
-The Dice Pool is rolled, and the total of all dice are added together (remembering the Wild Die explodes).
+4. **Roll the Dice**: The Dice Pool is rolled, and the total of all dice are added together (remembering the Wild Die explodes).
-5. Determine Success.
-Compare the total rolled versus the Target Number.
+5. **Determine Success**: Compare the total rolled versus the Target Number.
 If this total equal or exceed the Target Number, then the task is a success.
 If not, the Task is a failure.

 ## Task difficulties